 The graduate program in sociology at the University of Virginia admits a small number of distinguished students each year to its Ph.D. program.
 Small cohorts of approximately six students per year allow us to train the future researchers and teachers of sociology via extensive time with faculty and small seminar classes.
 Small cohort size also allows us to provide a competitive funding package for our students.

 All admitted students are guaranteed funding for five years.
-Each year they receive a 9-month stipend/salary totaling $20,000, plus a summer stipend of $4,000, along with health benefits.
+Each year they receive a 10-month stipend/salary totaling $24,480, plus a summer stipend of $6,120, along with health benefits.
 In their first year in the program, they are on fellowship (no teaching is required); in their 2nd year, students become teaching assistants, but have two additional semesters free of teaching obligations—the fall of their 3rd year and the spring of their 4th year.
 This arrangement gives them more flexibility to conduct research towards the qualifying paper and, later, the dissertation.
-Overall, students serve as teaching assistants for 6 semesters in total.
+Overall, students serve as teaching assistants for 8 semesters in total.
 In addition, various professors and programs at UVA hire our graduate students as research assistants, usually on a competitive basis, and subject to university guidelines on total hours worked.

 Structure of the Program

 The graduate curriculum is centered around a series of core course requirements and graduate electives, a first-year exam, a special fields paper, and a qualifying research paper.
 This is followed by the defense of the dissertation prospectus, the writing of the student’s dissertation, and the dissertation defense, leading to the awarding of the Ph.D.

 At UVA, the faculty is dedicated to providing our graduate students access to a broad training in the essentials of sociology.
 In addition to required theory and methods courses, we offer—usually every other year—a variety of graduate seminars including, but not limited to, economic sociology, political sociology, the sociology of culture, comparative-historical sociology, the sociology of sex and gender, and the sociology of race and ethnicity.
 These courses are often then supplemented by various directed readings, informal reading groups, and other avenues of intellectual exploration.